karthikb351/karthikb351/_posts/2023-12-09-the-hex-project.md

 You deserve a better answer to when friends ask you what you do outside of work.

-> There is a beautiful term for this in sociology called [third places](https://www.thegoodtrade.com/features/third-place-community-spaces/) which I think encapsulates what we want to be.
+> There is a beautiful term for this in sociology called <a href="[http://example.com/](https://www.thegoodtrade.com/features/third-place-community-spaces/)" target="_blank">third places</a> which I think encapsulates what we want to be.

 ## What's different about us?